huntermatuse/gathererMES/what_it_is.md

 - main.rs
 - database/
 - handlers/ business logic
-- api/
-    - models/ api request/response logic
-    - routes/ api routes
+- http/
 - models/ structs for core and operations also state machines for flows
 - tests/ <- end to end tests

 ┌─────────────────────────────────────────────────────────┐
-│  routes/     │ "How to reach endpoints"                 │
+│  http/       │ "How to reach endpoints"                 │
-│  api/        │ "What the endpoints accept/return"       │
+│  http/       │ "What the endpoints accept/return"       │
 │  handlers/   │ "What business logic to execute"         │
 │  database/   │ "How to persist/retrieve data"           │
 │  models/     │ "What the data looks like"               │